 CTDOT’s “Connecticut In Motion” Webinar Examines the Impact of COVID-19 on Current Workplace Trends and Commuting

-The Connecticut Department of Transportation (CTDOT), through its commuter services program, CTrides, will debut the next webinar in the “Connecticut in Motion” series on Tuesday, May 18 at noon.
-This episode will explore the impact that COVID-19 has on current workplace and commuting trends in Connecticut.
+The Connecticut Department of Transportation (CTDOT), through its commuter services program, CTrides, will debut the next webinar in the “Connecticut in Motion” series on Tuesday, April 12 at noon.
+The title of the webinar is “Getting Employees Back to the Workplace in the Topsy-Turvy World of COVID”.

-The webinar will be approximately 30 minutes in duration and registration is required.
-Further details and registration can be found here.
+The webinar will be approximately fifty minutes in duration and registration is required.

 CTrides, a service of the Connecticut Department of Transportation, works with employers and the public to improve commuting to work while helping to reduce traffic congestion and harmful emissions from unnecessary driving.
 Find out more about your low-cost and healthier commuting options at CTrides.com.